 Volunteers are put through a strenuous full week of 40 hours of training in mediation and conflict resolution.
 The volunteer mediators spend several months working with selected families to assist not only the young person in trouble, but helping the entire family in accessing wrap around services to help resolve chaos in the home.
 YIN treats the whole family.
 Other volunteers go on for many more hours of training to be designated Family/Education Advocates.
 These individuals work at the schools and assist the young person in navigating a successful outcome once he or she has made a commitment to change.
 The volunteer advocates work directly at the school alongside the teachers and probation officers – acting almost as a “force multiplier” for the teachers, counselors and Contra Costa County in troubleshooting for the young person to access the right kind of help and assistance – somewhat of a surrogate parent, mentor, life coach.

 The police and the community are working side by side to address the challenging increases in gang related violence in Antioch.
 The commitment of the volunteers is truly remarkable, not only in the number of hours dedicated to training, but also the number of hours dedicated to these young people and their families.
 Without YIN, these same young people would likely be joining gangs or be the victim of or perpetrating violent crime.
 Instead, they are thriving and back on course at school, at home and in the community.
-Please see the press release acknowledging the great work of YIN.

 To reach the NDCA's PSN Coordinator, please contact: